 Ask yourself what kind of life you want to live.
 Do you want to stay in the same area for the foreseeable future or do you prefer to move whenever you like?
 Do you have the time it takes to be a landlord and are you prepared to deal with difficult tenants?
 These questions should form the basis for the decision on whether you want to buy or rent.

 Is it cheaper to buy or to rent?

 Looking from it from a purely financial aspect, is it cheaper to buy or to rent?
 The answer to this question is not easy and changes over time depending on location and house, your mortgage terms and rent price development.

 In general, renting is cheaper in the short term, whereas buying property will save you money over the long term.
 Therefore, the general recommendation is to buy if you can see yourself living in your house/flat for longer than five years.

 Average property and rent prices

 To get a more exact answer, we can look at average prices.
 House prices and rents fluctuate widely throughout the country.
 What may give you a tiny one-bedroom flat in London, may give you a small mansion elsewhere.
-When renting, the average cost per month are £820 across England but a whopping £1,730 for London.
-For sake of this post, let us look at average data from the UK House Price Index and the HomeLet Rental Index:
+When renting, the average cost per month is £820 across England but a whopping £1,730 for London.

 However, this is a huge simplification as many aspects of buying and owning a property are not taken into account.
 On one hand, you have cost factors such as stamp duty, house maintenance, but on the other hand, the property is also likely to increase in value (appreciate) over time.

-Now, let us pop average UK values into the calculator (ignoring the $ symbol):
+Inputting average UK values into the calculator (ignoring the $ symbol) yields the following results:

-And the results show us that renting should be cheaper after living for 5.3 years in the property.
-Interestingly, this is totally in line with the recommendation given in many personal finance communities.
+Based on the calculator, renting should be cheaper after living in the property for 5.3 years.
+Interestingly, this is in line with the recommendation given in many personal finance communities.